 This photo was taken at sunrise.
-As I explained in Why You Should Visit Banff, the sunrises are later than what most of us are used to and so it makes this a little easier to do.
+As I explained here, the sunrises are later than what most of us are used to and so it makes this a little easier to do.
 However, the main reasons I recommend Moraine Lake at sunrise are the calm waters and the lack of CROWDS.

 In this sunrise photo, as you can see no one was really on the overlook.
 There were some people there, but we didn’t have to fight for a spot to take our photos.

-We actually tried 3 more times to go back to Moraine Lake during the day.
+We actually tried three more times to go back to Moraine Lake during the day.
 The first try, it was so full that you had to take a shuttle from an overflow lot!
 The second try, it was closed.
-Finally on the third try, we got up there and found a spot to park, but it was a MADHOUSE and the amount of people there was insane!
+Finally, on the third try, we got up there and found a spot to park, but it was a MADHOUSE and the number of people there was insane!
 Definitely go for sunrise and a weekday sunrise is a better bet!

 Lake Louise Gondola

 There is also a Lake Louise Gondola.
 The center and the grounds are really pretty.